Philipp-Sc/cosmos-rust-bot/README.md

 ### Configuration
 * The configuration can be customized via the **terra-rust-bot.json** file.
 * The current state is written to **./packages/terra-rust-hook/terra-rust-bot-display.txt** instead of the console.

+### Notifications/ Slack Webhook
+* In addition to the terra-rust-bot a notification package is now available. **./packages/terra-rust-hook/** You will need to add your secret webhook URL into the file **main.rs**, then run the install script with `./install.sh native` afterwards you can run the program with `./run.sh` and stop it with `./stop.sh`.
+This notification bot will run independently of terra-rust-bot.

 ## Manual - Just Read The Instructions